alcidesrh/laravel-generic-resource/readme.md

-## <p align="center">A generic and agnostic Laravel's Resource and ResourceCollection.</p>
+## <p align="center">A generic and agnostic Laravel Resource and ResourceCollection</p>

-### This package can help you to return data as a traditional Laravel's Resource without make a Resource for every single case.
+### This package can help you to return data as a traditional Laravel Resource without making a Resource for every single case.

- Let say sometimes you may need just the id and name fields of some entity: e.g. to list it in an input select.
+ Sometimes you may need just the id and name fields of an entity: e.g. to list it in an input select.

- Maybe you can use an existing Resource of that entity but if that Resource return more that the id and name fields then you are doing data **overfetching** that can slow down the app and it could bring others issues like memory leaks for example.
+ Maybe you can use an existing Resource of that entity, but if that Resource returns more that the id and name fields, then you are doing data **overfetching** that can slow down the app and it could bring others issues like memory leaks for example.

- Another solution is to make a dadicate Resource for that particular case but as the app it grows you will find yourself making a new Resource for every single case even when you need to fetch some data which no require a complex transformation.
+ Another solution is to make a dedicated Resource for that particular case, but as the app grows, you will find yourself making a new
+Resource for every single case, even when you need to fetch some data that doesn't require a complex transformation.

  ```GenericResource``` and ```GenericResourceColecction``` implement a solution to deal with that.